bhavneetbhargava1/VItalWatchers/README.md

 4. **ON DELETE/ON UPDATE Actions**: Foreign keys are designed with `ON DELETE` and `ON UPDATE` actions to handle cascading deletions and updates, preserving data integrity when rows in referenced tables are modified.

 ---

+## ***Sample Data***

+Each table in this schema is populated with sample data that demonstrates practical use cases of the system.
+For instance:

+- **PATIENTS**: Contains details on each patient, linking with other tables to track health summaries, vitals, alerts, and authorizations.
+- **HEALTH_SUMMARY** and **VITALS**: Document patient health metrics and observations over time, directly impacting the generation of alerts.
+- **ALERTS and EMERGENCY_DISPATCH**: Capture real-time responses to health anomalies, showcasing emergency response workflows.
+- **USER_AUTHORIZATION and TEST_RESULTS**: Manage user access to patient data and record diagnostic results associated with providers and alerts.

+This schema enables complex queries to provide insights into patient health, emergency response times, and device efficacy, crucial for proactive patient care and efficient resource allocation.

+---

+## ***SQL Queries***